haml/haml/REFERENCE.md

 {#javascript-filter}
 ### `:javascript`
-Surrounds the filtered text with `<script>` and CDATA tags.
+Surrounds the filtered text with `<script>` and (optionally) CDATA tags.
 Useful for including inline Javascript.
+Use the {Haml::Options#cdata `:cdata` option} to control when CDATA tags are added.

 {#less-filter}
 ### `:less`